 In this method, hydrogen peroxide or quats are sprayed through the air intake.

-You will be using 29, 30 or 35% peroxide (depending on what you can source) and diluting it down to 10%.
+You will be using 29, 30 or 35% peroxide (depending on what you can source) and diluting it down to 10% (here is the dilution table).
 Please research and take full responsibility for handling and spraying this concentration of hydrogen peroxide.

 Some people found this worked better with quats (a type of ammonia).
 This ACDelco product was recommended.